 About LGLCI

-We are a producer-led and producer-focused 501(c)(3) non-profit that promotes ecological and economical grazing practices across Louisiana through educational and networking efforts.
+We are a producer-led and producer-focused 501(c)(3) non-profit that promotes, inspires, and teaches conservation-focused and profitable grazing practices across Louisiana through farmer-to-farmer education and networking.

 Robby "Butch" Royer